-- Refer to Section 5, Before Every Use. - Refer to Launching Checklist, in this section. - Test operation of carbon monoxide detectors. - Open all seacocks and check for leaks. - Check seawater strainers for leaks and accumulation of debris. - Open windows, doors and hatches. - Check that no fuel, oil or water is leaking or has leaked into the bilge compartment. - Check all hoses and connections for leaks and damage. - Verify the shift lever is in the NEUTRAL position. - Check that the steering system operates properly.
+- Refer to Section 5, Before Every Use. - Refer to Launching Checklist, in this section. - Test operation of carbon monoxide detectors. - Open all seacocks and check for leaks. - Check seawater strainers for leaks and accumulation of debris. - Open windows, doors and hatches. - Check that no fuel, oil or water is leaking or has leaked into the bilge compartment. - Check all hoses and connections for leaks and damage. - Verify the shift levers are in the NEUTRAL position. - Check that the steering system operates properly.

 Avoid injury or death.
-DO NOT operate the boat if any problem is found during this inspection.
+Do not operate the boat if any problem is found during this inspection.
 A problem could lead to an accident when using an unsafe boat.
 Immediately have any problem attended to by your authorized Cobalt dealer.

-- Operate bilge blowers for at least four minutes before starting engines or generators. - · Do not overload your boat.
+- Operate bilge blowers for at least four minutes before starting the engines or generator. - · Do not overload your boat.